-The definition of Mental Health according to Medilexicon’s medical dictionary is – “Emotional, behavioural, and social maturity or normality; the absence of a mental or behavioural disorder; a state of psychological well-being in which one has achieved a satisfactory integration of one’s instinctual drives acceptable to both oneself and one’s social milieu; an appropriate balance of love, work, and leisure pursuits.”
+The Mental Health definition according to Medilexicon’s medical dictionary is – “Emotional, behavioural, and social maturity or normality; the absence of a mental or behavioural disorder; a state of psychological well-being in which one has achieved a satisfactory integration of one’s instinctual drives acceptable to both oneself and one’s social milieu; an appropriate balance of love, work, and leisure pursuits.”

 Sounds like everything is hunky-dory, isn’t it?
 It’s not.
+There is more than just a mental health definition.

-According to the World Health Organisation, 1 in 4 people on the planet will be affected by some kind of neurological or mental disorders at some point in their lives.
+According to the World Health Organisation, 1 in 4 people on the planet will be affected by some kind of neurological or mental disorder at some point in their lives.
 That’s almost 1.9 billion people who struggle with mood disorders (such as depression or bipolar disorder), anxiety disorders, personality disorders, psychotic disorders (such as schizophrenia), eating disorders, trauma-related disorders (such as post-traumatic stress disorder) and substance abuse disorders.

 Huge strides have been made in the field of medicine that enables quality treatment of mental disorders.
 But in spite of treatments available, nearly two-thirds of people with a known mental disorder never seek help from a health professional.
-This is because of stigma, discrimination and neglect that prevent care and treatment from reaching people with mental disorders.
+This is because of stigma, discrimination and neglect that preventative care and treatment from reaching people with mental disorders.

 Mental health is no joke.
 It is a disease.
 One of the main aims of this blog was to attune people with the fact that struggling with a mental illness is normal, and the next organic step is to seek professional help, as would a person suffering from the flu would go to a doctor.
 We want to create awareness about this subject and encourage people struggling with mental disorders to come forward and seek the required help they need.